Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/New-AzureADMSGroup.md

 ```

 ### -MailNickname
-The mail naickname of the group.
+Specifies a mail nickname for the group.
-This is a mandatory value even when Mailenabled is false
+If _MailEnabled_ is $False, you must specify a mail nickname.

 ```yaml
 Type: String